marczz/mzlinux_pages/social_networks/xmpp.md

 ## Other secure messengers
 -   [surespot](https://www.surespot.me/)
-    is an encrypted messenger for Android and IOS, the Gihub repo has also a javascript node server. _Surespot_ uses 256 bit AES-GCM encryption using keys created with 521 bit ECDH your key is not stored on the servers, and support voice messages, emoji, pictures, multiple identities, multiple devices,
+    is an encrypted messenger for Android and IOS, the Gihub repo has also a javascript node server. _Surespot_ uses 256 bit AES-GCM encryption using keys created with 521 bit ECDH your key is not stored on the servers, and support voice messages, emoji, pictures, multiple identities, multiple devices, authentication.
-    authentication.

     As many encryption software, one of its drawback is to allow only communication with people holding the same software.
 One other havoc is the lack of perfect of forward security.
+-   [Scuttlebut](https://scuttlebutt.nz/) is a p2p protocol; which allows you to send messages, and share posts.
+It also works offline.

 <!-- Local Variables: -->
 <!-- mode: markdown -->